anandgarg91/attacktoolkit/README.md

 sudo apt-get install libpcap-dev

-# How to compile and run
+# How to compile and run for ttl attack

+* The program is inside ttl folder
 * gcc onebyte.c -lpcap
 * ./a.out input_file outputfile